mweyrich28/vimwiki_utils/README.md

 > This function calls a `bash` script which calls `gnome-screenshot` but you can replace it with any other script.

 Take screenshots on the fly by and embed them into the current markdown file.
+After calling `VimwikiUtilsSc` you need to provide an image name.
+If that image already exists, nothing will happen, otherwise
+`nvim` will call the screenshot script after a 5 second delay.
+This way, you have enough time to set everything up.

 ### `VimwikiUtilsEditImage`
 Hovering over an embedded screenshot  and pressing `<leader>ii` opens [KolourPaint](https://apps.kde.org/kolourpaint/), a free and simple program for editing images.